Follow Italianism

 Weak point of the decree

 The core of the reform is in the art.
-3-bis of Decree-Law No. 36/2025, which determines that anyone who was born abroad and holds another citizenship will be considered as never having acquired it Italian citizenship, except in cases expressly provided for.
+3-bis of Decree-Law No. 36/2025, which determines that Anyone born abroad who holds another citizenship will be considered as never having acquired Italian citizenship., except in cases expressly provided for.

 this article alters the historical interpretation of Italian legislation and even affects situations prior to its entry into force, which, according to opposition jurists and senators, violates the constitutional principle of non-retroactivity of laws.
 In addition, you can violate acquired rights of thousands of people who had already filed the lawsuit – or in the queues at the consulates – based on previous standards.